actsasrob/lircdo/README_lircd.conf.md

 ### generate_json_catalog.py

 Remember to re-run the generate_json_catalog.py script after adding scripts or modifying meta keys in existing scripts.
-Then restart the lircdo server to re-read the catalog_internal.json file.
+Then restart the lircdo service to re-read the catalog_internal.json file.

 Run generate_json_catalog.py from the top-level lircdo directory.
 Specify the path to the scripts directory. e.g.